 Faced with the need to integrate with AP portals, more B2B sellers are joining digital B2B payment networks.
 The best of these networks will free their AP teams from outmoded processes and avoidable costs.

 Reduce labor, time and errors

 Using Billtrust’s best-in-class Business Payments Network (BPN), an AR department can reap enormous savings by reducing labor, time, and human error, while ensuring compliance.
-BPN provides built-in integration with 175 global AP portals, so managing and monitoring invoices becomes incredibly simple and efficient.
-For instance: One multinational company using BPN has a single employee managing all their customers’ AP portals.
+BPN provides integration with 175 global AP portals, so managing and monitoring invoices becomes incredibly simple and efficient.
+For instance: One mid-sized company using BPN has a single employee managing all their customers’ AP portals.

 Monitor portal invoices with status updates

 Here’s one of the BPN features that make such efficiency possible for sellers.
 Now you can capture the valuable updates these portals publish as your invoices move from submission to payment.
 Receive daily updates on the current status of each portal invoice as it progresses towards payment, and import those updates into your collections or ERP system.

 The rise of B2B AP portals is irresistible because of the benefits they provide for B2B AP teams.
 Yet there’s no reason vendor and supplier AR teams can’t benefit from complementary technology that turns this new B2B payments paradigm into a win-win for everyone.

 Download The Ultimate Guide to Digital Accounts Receivable